IMac: History

 Despite mixed reviews from the tech press, the iMac was a major commercial success at a time when Apple desperately needed a hit product.
 The iMac ultimately sold more than six million units, being revised multiple times and appearing in 13 different colors and patterns.
 The iMac was "designed to make it easy for home users to connect to the Internet."
-A commercial, dubbed "Simplicity Shootout", pitted seven-year-old Johann Thomas and his border collie Brodie, with an iMac, against Adam Taggart, a Stanford University MBA student, with an HP Pavilion 8250, in a race to set up their computers.
+A commercial, dubbed "Simplicity Shootout", pitted seven-year-old Johann Thomas and his Border Collie Brodie, with an iMac, against Adam Taggart, a Stanford University MBA student, with an HP Pavilion 8250, in a race to set up their computers.
 Johann and Brodie finished in 8 minutes and 15 seconds, whereas Adam was still working on it by the end of the commercial.

-As the prices of flat screen liquid-crystal displays (LCDs) began to fall, Apple conceived of an update to the iMac.
+As the prices of flat screen liquid-crystal displays (LCDs) TVs began to fall, Apple conceived of an update to the iMac.
 Inspired by a sunflower, the iMac G4 put the computer in a semi-hemispherical base, with the display sitting above it on a stainless steel arm.
 The arm allowed the display to be easily tilted, rotated, and raised and lowered by a touch.
 The exuberant colors of the old iMac were replaced by stark white.

 Ever-increasing screen sizes led Apple to make the iMac G5 a more conservative design, with the components of the computer attached to the back of the display and raised above the resting surface with an aluminum foot.

 By 2005, it had become more and more apparent that IBM's development for the desktop implementation of PowerPC was grinding to a halt.
 Apple announced at the Worldwide Developers Conference that it would be switching the Macintosh to the x86 architecture and Intel's line of Core processors.
 The first Intel-equipped Macs were unveiled on January 10, 2006: the MacBook Pro and a new iMac, which outwardly looked identical to the iMac G5.
 Within nine months, Apple had smoothly transitioned the entire Macintosh line to Intel.
 The Intel-based iMac was redesigned in 2007 with an aluminum enclosure, which was gradually refined and slimmed down in the following years.
 In 2014, the iMac added high-resolution "Retina" 4K and 5K displays, and a more powerful, professional-oriented model, the iMac Pro, was introduced in 2017.

 Apple announced a shift from Intel processors to its own Apple silicon in June 2020, and redesigned iMacs with the Apple M1 chip were announced in April 2021.
 These new models harkened back to the iMac G3, coming in seven colors, and marked the return to a single display size for the first time since 2002.
 The iMac has since been updated to use later M-series chips.